-Over the next two months, Stem Cell Reports will spotlight the diverse experiences of leading women in the stem cell field through text and video interviews.
+In September and October, Stem Cell Reports is spotlighting the diverse experiences of leading women in the stem cell field through text and video interviews.
 These prominent scientists share their thoughts, challenges, and triumphs as women in science, and reflect on the role the ISSCR has played as their careers developed.

 ISSCR CEO Nancy Witty reflects on the female leaders in the early years of the society and how they set the stage for those to follow: